 Dezeen – Seven ice cream shops

 As the warm weather fades away and winter approaches, Dezeen has scooped up seven design-focused ice cream shops to satisfy your sweet tooth all year round, and we were thrilled to have two of our projects featured.

-Quickly landing top position in Dezeen’s ‘Most Popular’ articles, the influential publication placed two of our projects among the list of highly remarked dessert parlours.
+Quickly landing top position in Dezeen’s ‘Most Popular’ articles, the influential publication placed two of our ice cream shop design projects among the list of highly remarked dessert parlours.
 To top it off—Milk Train and Dyce were the only UK-based projects.

 Milk Train, London, UK, by FormRoom

-Cut-out clouds and pastel-blue walls form a whimsical backdrop to the London store of Milk Train, a brand that has become increasingly popular on Instagram for its wacky ice cream offerings.
+Cut-out clouds and pastel-blue walls form a whimsical backdrop to the London store of ice cream star Milk Train, a brand that has become increasingly popular on Instagram for its wacky ice cream offerings.

 FormRoom interpreted the brand’s name into train-like seating booths, departure board-style menus and overhead shelves that display prop suitcases.